Expenses and Floats

 8) Supporting documentation

-All petty cash expenditure must to supported by documentation (wherever possible by a VAT receipt; VAT cannot be claimed on a credit card slip).
-Where it is impossible to obtain the documentation, the individual accounting for the float should write ‘no receipt’ on the document accounting for the petty cash and the Line Producer should initial this item by way of authorisation
+All expenses must to supported by documentation (wherever possible by a VAT receipt; VAT cannot be claimed on a credit card slip).
+Where it is impossible to obtain the documentation, the individual accounting for the float should write ‘no receipt’ on the expense form and the Line Producer should initial this item by way of authorisation

 9) Authorisation of floats